StateX: Enhancing RNN Recall via Post-training State Expansion: Method

 \paragraph{GLA Initialization}

 GLA models consist of interleaving layers of GLA blocks and FFN blocks.
-After state expansion, we reinitialize all parameters associated with the GLA blocks, while FFN blocks and the embedding table inherit the pre-trained parameters.
+After state expansion, we reinitialize all parameters in the GLA blocks, while FFN blocks and the embedding table inherit the pre-trained parameters.

 \paragraph{SSM Initialization}